dtolnay/thiserror/README.md

 ## Details

 - Thiserror deliberately does not appear in your public API.
-You get the same thing as if you had written an implementation of `std::error::Error` by hand, and switching from handwritten impls to thiserror or vice versa is not a breaking change.
+You get the same thing as if you had written an implementation of `core::error::Error` by hand, and switching from handwritten impls to thiserror or vice versa is not a breaking change.